 It is quite common for vulnerable individuals who are being subjected to abuse or sub-standard care to be unable to report the harm they are suffering.
 Often, family members will raise concerns with the organisation in question but in cases such as this, where there is an ingrained culture of abusive treatment, their concerns often fall on deaf ears.
 It has been reported that the mother of one resident tried to flag up the problems after it was revealed her son had been imprisoned in the ‘quiet room’ on 195 occasions, including 13 overnight stays.

 A total of ten men and fourteen women were prosecuted during four trials at the Bristol Crown Court.
 This included directors, deputy managers, trainee managers and care workers.
 Thirteen defendants were found guilty.
 However, the range of allegations indicates that this problem was widespread throughout every level of the organisation.

-The way in which these individuals were treated was simply unacceptable.
-There is no excuse or justification for the actions of these members of staff.
+The way in which these vulnerable people were treated was simply unacceptable.
+There is no excuse or justification for the actions of the members of staff involved in this sickening Devon care home abuse.
 Instead of providing care and support as they should have done, they engaged in acts of unnecessary cruelty.
-What is extremely concerning in this case is that this was not a one off incident, or a rogue member of staff behaving in an abusive manner.
+What is particularly concerning in this case is that this was not a one-off incident, or a rogue member of staff behaving in an abusive manner.
 Instead, this was a widespread , institutionalised culture of treating residents in their care in an inhuman and abusive way.
-What saddens me is that in an organisation where the abuse was so widespread, who did these residents have to turn to for protection?
+What saddens us is that in an organisation where the abuse was so widespread, who did these residents have to turn to for protection?

-If a friend or family member has been affected by the abuse at Veilstone and Gatooma, or any other organisation, please contact our specialist team in confidence for a no obligation chat by calling Freephone 01271 372128.
+If a friend or family member has been affected by the abuse at Veilstone and Gatooma, or any other care home, please contact our specialist team in confidence for a no obligation chat by calling Freephone 01271 372128.